bnavetta/vetinari/README.md

 ## Roadmap / TODO

 * Rename `vetinari-integration` to `vetinari-impl` and move **all** implementations of core interfaces there.
 It should also be a dependency of `vetinari-cli`.
-* Add a subproject for integration tests that can run both Gradle and CLI projects
 * Add a `BuildPhase` implementation for phases that just process each page individually